Michael Stephen: Parliamentary career

 Stephen contested the Labour stronghold of Doncaster North in 1983.
 He was elected MP for Shoreham in 1992 and served until 1997, when his seat was abolished by boundary changes.
-He did not seek re-election at the 1997 general election.
+He did not seek re-election at the 1997 general election, returning to his legal career.
 He is the author of the Bail (Amendment) Act 1993 which authorised appeals against grants of bail by magistrates, and s.36 of the Criminal Justice Act 1988 which authorised appeals against over-lenient sentences.